Siege of Namur (1695)

-The 1695 siege of Namur or second siege of Namur took place during the Nine Years' War between 2 July and 4 September 1695.
+The siege of Namur (also known as the second siege of Namur) took place during the Nine Years' War between 2 July and 4 September 1695.
 Its capture by the French in the 1692 siege and recapture by the Grand Alliance in 1695 are often viewed as the defining events of the war; the second siege is considered to be William III's most significant military success during the war.

 Background

 Namur was divided into the 'City,' with the residential and commercial areas, and the Citadel that controlled access to the rivers Sambre and Meuse.
 In 1692, the Dutch military engineer Menno van Coehoorn made the Citadel one of the strongest defensive points in Flanders, but the garrison had less than 5,000 soldiers, many of them poorly trained Spanish troops with low morale.
 While the outer City fell relatively quickly, capturing the Citadel took the French over a month and they were nearly forced to withdraw by torrential rain and sickness.
 This was partly due to the terms negotiated for surrendering the City; van Coehoorn agreed not to fire on the City from the Citadel, in return for the French agreeing not to attack him from that direction, making it almost impregnable.
 After its capture, Namur's defences were significantly improved by Vauban.

 After 1693, Louis XIV followed a largely defensive strategy in Flanders.
 French victories at Steinkirk and Landen and the capture of Namur, Mons, Huy and Charleroi failed to force the Dutch Republic out of the war.
 The cost had exhausted the French economy, with crop failures in 1693 and 1694 causing widespread famine in France and Northern Italy.

 The Dutch Republic remained intact and the Alliance held together under William through four years of war.
 Their losses were damaging but not terminal; in 1694, they had recaptured towns like Huy and Diksmuide, and by 1695 held a numerical advantage for the first time.
 The Allies had also reached the limit of their resources.
 The 1690s marked the lowest point of the Little Ice Age, a period of cold and wet weather affecting Europe in the second half of the 17th century.
 Spain and Scotland in particular experienced famine; the harvest failed in 1695, 1696, 1698 and 1699 and an estimated 5–15 per cent of the population starved to death.